UBC-DSCI/dsci-100/README.md

 ## Policies

 ### Late Assignments / Quiz Absence
-Students must be present at the invigilation venue (in class, on Zoom, examination centre, etc) to take the quiz.
-Students who miss a quiz must provide a self-declaration and make arrangements (e.g., schedule an oral make-up quiz) with the Instructor as soon as possible.
-Failing to present a declaration within a reasonable timeframe may result in a grade of zero.
+Students must be present at the invigilation venue (in class, on Zoom, examination centre, etc) to take the quiz; otherwise they will be considered to have missed the quiz and will be assigned a grade of zero.
+Students who will miss a quiz must provide a self-declaration and make arrangements (e.g., schedule an oral make-up quiz) with the Instructor prior to the quiz.
+Failing to present a declaration within a reasonable timeframe before the quiz will result in a grade of zero.

 We will not provide extensions for the lecture and tutorial worksheets; late assignments will receive a grade of zero.
 Instead, we will drop the lowest grade on tutorials and worksheets for the semester.